-Not surprisingly, there was an, “Oh!
-Oh!” reaction to the idea that bacteria could be causing preterm births.
+There was an, “Oh!
+Oh!” reaction to the implication that bacteria were causing preterm births.

-Following the alarm, researchers found a pathogenic bacteria, Streptococcus agalactiae, in placentas of infants with neonatal sepsis, an uncommon blood infection in an infant younger than 90 days.
+Researchers soon found a pathogenic bacteria, Streptococcus agalactiae, in placentas of infants with neonatal sepsis, an uncommon blood infection in infants less than 90 days old.

-While there was a willingness to accept the fact of a bad bacteria, the overall view of the sterile placenta prevailed.
-The idea was that if bacterial DNA was found in placentas, then obviously there had been contamination.
+While there was a willingness to accept the fact of bad bacteria, the overall view of the sterile placenta prevailed.
+The explanation that was adopted was that if bacterial DNA was found in placentas, then obviously there had been contamination.

 But, Kent Willis, Assistant Professor of Neonatology, University of Tennessee, and his colleagues, collected samples of meconium, the tar-like material babies pass within a day or two of birth, from 37 mature-term babies born after 37 weeks of pregnancy and samples from 34 preterm babies.

 Willis and colleagues grew microorganisms from the meconium in an airless environment mimicking that of the gut, then catagorized the microbes according to their DNA.